KenObata/llm_training/README.md

 3.After at least one bucket matches among two doc, run full 128 sample min hash comparison.
 This will compare x % match out of 128 samples, then if it exceeds user parameter of threashold %, these two docs are considered to be near duplicate.

+# FAQ
+- does this dedupe take care of transitive duplication?
+  For example, doc1-doc2 are dup, doc2-doc6 are also dup.
+Will doc 6 also deduped?
+  - Yes, that's because similar docs based on MIN shingles falls under the same  partitions.
+So one run of dedupe SQL is sufficient.
+  In other words, we don't need to run iterative SQL to detect and dedupe duplicates.